surprisetalk/croak/README.md

 TODO: type of lambdas

+BUG: i no longer like the syntactic-sugar for multiple arguments. it's probably better to promote point-free writing, rather than bound variables

 ## ARRAYS

+Arrays are ordered sets.

 The `[` operator returns `[` until it receives the `]` operator, which is a function that takes no values.